leonsilicon/vue-animate-height/readme.md

 > Most of the below documentation is derived from [React Animate Height's documentation](https://github.com/Stanko/react-animate-height/blob/master/README.md).

-Lightweight Vue component for animating height using CSS transitions.
+Vue Animate Height is a lightweight Vue component for animating height using CSS transitions.
-Slides the element up or down and animates it to any specific height.
+It slides an element up or down and animates it to any specific height.
-The content's opacity can be optionally animated as well (see the `animateOpacity` prop below).
+The content's opacity can also be animated as well (see the `animateOpacity` prop below).

 CSS classes are applied during specific animation states.
 For more information, check out the `animationStateClasses` prop.